+For selecting the Private Equity firms, we also used the Wayback Machine to get a snapshot of the website Private Equity International.
+The Private Equity funds are ranked by their Asset under Management of the last 5 years.
 For hedge funds and private equity firms, we selected the President (who oftentimes is also the founder).
 Some of these firms have several co-Presidents.
 In total, it amounts to 17 individuals - with 11 for the Private Equity firms and 6 for the Hedge Funds.
-Nevertheless, 7 of them were already included through criterion 1.
-Therefore, 10 individuals leading Private Equity firms and Hedge funds are finally added under Criterion 4.
+Nevertheless, 7 of them were already included through criterion 1)a).
+Therefore, 10 individuals leading Private Equity firms and Hedge funds are finally added under Criterion 3.
 For M&A Financial or Legal Advisors, we consulted the 2020 US M&A league table by deal value.
 We selected the US companies of the top 10.
 Below this threshold, there is a certain lack of stability because of a given boutique may get a huge deal in a particular year.
 This list included a few unique firms but also overlapped with large publicly traded firms such as Goldman Sachs and Citigroup, for example.

-13 These include Blackrock, Vanguard Group, Fidelity Investments, State Street Global Advisors, JP Morgan Chase, Goldman Sachs, BNY Mellon, PIMCO, Morgan Stanley and Capital Group.
-Many of these firms are already included because of the second criterion, with the exception of State Street Global Advisors, and Vanguard.
+these firms are already included because of the first criterion, with the exception of State Street Global Advisors, and Vanguard.

-Table A1: Criteria Four Organizations Included in the US Economic Elite Population
+Table A1: Criteria Three Organizations Included in the US Economic Elite Population